 Spinal cord which is the part of central nervous system (CNS) lies within the vertebral canal.
 Its average length is 42-45 cm, its diameter 1 cm, its weight 30 g and it constitutes 2% of the CNS.
-Spinal cord extends from the upper border of atlas to the lower border of first lumbar ( $L_1$ ) vertebra in males, to the middle level of second lumbar ( $L_2$ ) vertebra in females.
-It may extend to the lower border of third lumbar ( $L_3$ ) vertebra in newborns.
+Spinal cord extends from the upper border of atlas to the lower border of first lumbar (L_1) vertebra in males, to the middle level of second lumbar (L_2) vertebra in females.
+It may extend to the lower border of third lumbar (L_3) vertebra in newborns.
 It is continuous rostrally with the medulla oblongata and caudally with the filum terminale (1,2,7).

 The spinal cord is enclosed by vertebral column, periosteum, fat and connective tissue, dura mater, arachnoid mater and pia mater.
 These three membranes are continuous with the cranial meninges.
 The space between periosteum and spinal dura mater is called epidural space (cavum epidurale) and, similarly, the space between spinal dura mater and spinal arachnoid mater is called subdural space (cavum subdurale) and merely being potential.
 The subarachnoid space (cavum subarachnoidea) lies between spinal arachnoid mater and spinal pia mater and it contains cerebrospinal fluid (CSF).
-It is clinically important because of lumbar puncture (2,7,9,10) (Figure 3).
+This anatomy is of clinical relevance because the lumbar cistern (at locations below the conus medullaris) can be used as a site of lumbar puncture and sampling of the CSF (2.7.9.10) (Figure 3).